jan-vince/smallcontactform/README.md

 #### Allow notifications

-A notification of sent form can be send to provided email address.
+Once a Contact form is sent a notification can be immediately send to a provided email address.

+*A **Reply to** address of notification email will be set to an email address from Contact form (if this field is used).*

+You can also force **From** address to be set to the one entered in Contact form - but not all email systems support this!

 ## TRANSLATION